ErynManela/angular-iframe-sanitize-spike/README.md

 The iframe source url is set within the app.component.ts and set as the [src] attribute of the iframe in the app.component.html

-The meat of the code is in app/whitelist-sanitizer.service.ts will need unit tests
+The whitelist checking function is defined in the app/app.module.ts and provided as an injection token The sanitizer override code is in app/resource-validation-dom-sanitizer.service.ts, by default it does not validate will need unit tests

 the service is provided as Sanitizer and DomSanitizer providers in app.module.ts, in Raider it should be provided in the device frontent application module.